asterisk/documentation/docs/Fundamentals/Key-Concepts/States-and-Presence/Presence-State.md

 ```

----

 With this dialplan, a user can dial `2000@default` to toggle Bob's presence between `available` and `unavailable`.
 When a user attempts to call Bob using `2001@default`, if Bob's presence is currently not `available` then the call will go directly to voicemail.

----
+!!! note

-**Note:**  One thing to keep in mind with the `PRESENCE_STATE` dialplan function is that, like with `DEVICE_STATE`, state may be queried from any presence provider, but `PRESENCE_STATE` is only capable of setting presence state for the `CustomPresence` presence state provider.
+    One thing to keep in mind with the `PRESENCE_STATE` dialplan function is that, like with `DEVICE_STATE`, state may be queried from any presence provider, but `PRESENCE_STATE` is only capable of setting presence state for the `CustomPresence` presence state provider.

----
+[//]: # (end-note)

 Configuring Presence Subscription with Hints